JabRef/jabref/docs/readings-on-coding/tools.md

 2. `choco install git`
 3. `choco install conemu clink`
 4. `choco install notepadplusplus`
-5. If you want to have your jdk also managed via chocolatey: `choco install jdk8`
+5. If you want to have your jdk also managed via chocolatey: `choco install oraclejdk`

 Then, each weak do `choco upgrade all` to ensure all tooling is uptodate.